YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 43. Disable save falling block on chunk unloads.

 44. This section contains bugfixes for specific issues.
-45. Don't let player join server if the server is full.
-If enable this, you should use 'purpur.joinfullserver' permission instead of PlayerLoginEvent#allow to let player join full server.
+45. Whether don't let player to join a server if the server is full.<br>
+  If `true`, you should give player `purpur.joinfullserver` permission instead of using `PlayerLoginEvent#allow` to enable player to join a full server.

 46. This section contains the features that modify the game mechanics.
 47. Whether to use Spigot's dropped item merging mechanism.